fakeheal/digital-garden/content/notes/games/Max The curse of brotherhood.md

 - Final boss battle was **awesome**

 ### Dislikes
-- Story was kind of overlooked, although great
+- Story was kind of overlooked
 - Kind of short
 - Some challenges required lots of speed and coordination